jcampbellcodes/jcampbellcodes.github.io/about.md

 <center>
-Colorado-based Jack Campbell & the Head Mess draws on the Minneapolis punk rock tradition of stuffing infectious pop earworms and unique harmonic flavors into a gritty garage rock package.
+Colorado-based Jack Campbell & the Head Mess draws on the Minneapolis songwriting tradition of stuffing infectious pop earworms and unique harmonic flavors into a fuzzy garage rock package.
 Their danceable indie rock veneer, akin to influences such as Sondre Lerche, the Replacements, and Elvis Costello, conceals deeper themes of mental health and relationship struggles.
 <br>
 <br>